Top-ranked recipe named "Dough for Thick Crust or Pan Pizza"

 Try this Dough for Thick Crust or Pan Pizza recipe, or contribute your own.
-"Corn" and "Breads" are two of the tags cooks chose for Dough for Thick Crust or Pan Pizza.
+"Corn" and "Breads" are two tags used to describe Dough for Thick Crust or Pan Pizza.

 "i made some alterations, mostly i added some italian seasoning and minced garlic to the crust, and i cut the dough in half after proofing to make two pizzas. you should definitely pre-bake the crust partially if you're making one pizza with the full recipe, otherwise it tends to get doughy in the middle. "- Tabii